Functions

 Assigning chats to an operator

 Even in the most automated services, some questions simply need the attention of a human being.
-Stacks allow a chat to be assigned to an account within the Turn organisation the number is part of.
+Journeys allow a chat to be assigned to an account within the Turn organisation the number is part of.
 Like labels, this assignment can be used to create collections that require the attention of a specific operator.

 Assigning a chat to an operator can be achieved with the assign_chat_to()